kshabunov/ecclab/README.md

 * `EbNo_values {...}` - Eb/No SNR values to simulate at.
 Group value, each item contains single SNR value.
   Either this or `SNR_val_trn` is required.
 * `min_trials_per_snr` - minimum number of trials that should be simulated for each SNR value.
 Default is 1.
-* `min_errors_per_snr` - minimum number of errors that should be observed for each SNR value.
+* `min_errors_per_snr` - minimum number of errors per block that should be observed for each SNR value.
 Default is 1.
 * `random_codeword on|off` - Use random information sequence for every simulation trial or not.
  Boolean.
 Off by default.
 * `ml_lb on|off` - Estimate ML lower bound or not.
 Boolean.
 Off by default.